 The dawn phenomenon is a natural occurrence that happens in all people.
 In the early morning hours, certain hormones – such as growth hormone, cortisol, and catecholamines – cause the liver to release extra glucose.
 This signal acts like your body’s natural “alarm clock” and gives your body access to easily available energy to get moving.

 Some people seem more sensitive to this effect and have slightly higher glucose values upon waking, but about 1 hour after waking they are back down to normal, optimal levels.
-If you don’t already have a CGM (continuous glucose monitor), then try monitoring your glucose levels about 1-2 hours after waking to see if they have naturally lowered on their own.
+With Nutrisense, you can use a CGM without diabetes to monitor your glucose levels one to two hours after waking to see if they have naturally lowered on their own.

 We have explored why your morning glucose level might be high.
 Now, let’s explore how we can take action to address it.

-Our team has analyzed thousands of users’ CGM data, and there are several strategies that consistently improve morning blood glucose levels.
+Our team has analyzed non-diabetic glucose monitoring data from our users, and found that there are several strategies that consistently improve morning blood glucose levels.
 The ones that tend to produce the biggest ROI include:

 Remember how we talked about the “Trifecta” of glucose-raising badness: high-fat + high-carb + high-calorie?
 If we knock out one or more of the “legs” of the Trifecta stool, then we can mitigate its adverse effects.